How to Negotiate Salary for Your Next Career Move

 Key Takeaways

-- Keep a positive and upbeat tone throughout the conversation and be active in your listening.
+- Keep a positive attitude throughout the conversation, and practice active listening.

 Do your research